 The university invests millions of dollars in programs and facilities and thousands of volunteer hours in our surrounding communities.
-The university's $20 million research enterprise is focused on issues that are critical to the future of the region, such as
+Our $20 million research enterprise is focused on issues that are critical to the future of the region, such as:

 - marine science

 - public policy

 - math education

 Office of Economic Development

 The office links university knowledge and talent to regional job creation efforts.

 The UMass Dartmouth-managed SouthCoast Development Partnership is a regional collaborative to assist businesses looking to expand or relocate in the region.

 Located in Fall River, this state-of-the-art facility connects university research and expertise to industry in order to create new jobs and new companies throughout the region.